 Do we eat dairy?
 Is yogurt healthy?

 Whether something is "healthy" or not has become this raucous, often heated discussion online.
 Dairy is definitely one of those things that has research and boisterous advocates for both sides; eating lots of it and cutting it out completely.
-Yogurt is dairy, which we eat sparingly in our house (because there are healthier things; more nutrient dense, less-debated and research-murky, that you can fill up on).
-We stopped eating yogurt for a few years but have started eating it again recently, initially as a sort of trial and error experiment, seeking out the probiotic benefit.
-What works for one person may not work for another; truly, something different works for each of us (something far too many online health forums tend to look over in their debates).
+What works for one person may not work for another; truly, something different works for each of us - something far too many online health forums tend to look over in their debates).
 Dairy (in moderation and from clean/minimally processed sources) doesn't seem to bother either one of us, so it's an indulgence of sorts, for us.
-We highly recommend a predominately plant based (not necessarily vegan, vegetarian OR even omnivore, only predominately plant based).
-Again, something different works for everyone.
+We enjoy a predominately plant based diet but we are not vegan or vegetarian.

 Don't like the taste of plain yogurt?